Fructuosus: Acta

 The text documents the following details.
 St. Fructuosus, and his deacons were just going to bed when they were arrested.
-They were examined, at which point they affirmed their belief in the Christian God.
+They were examined, at which point they affirmed their belief in the God of Christianity.
+Fructuosus was asked, "Are you the bishop?"; after he responded, "I am", the examiner memorably replied "Fuisti" ("You were").
 They were then sentenced to be burnt.

+The 18th-century hagiographer Alban Butler wrote that while he was being led to his execution "on a Friday at ten o'clock in the morning, [he] refused to drink because it was not the hour [after sunset] to break the fast of the day, though fatigued with imprisonment, and standing in need of strength".

 Officers were posted to prevent any sort of disturbance breaking out.
 They were not completely successful, though, and near the gate of the amphitheatre some of the Christians were able to get close to Fructuosus, and one of them asked him for his prayers.
 St. Fructuosus replied, in a voice loud enough for everyone to hear, "I am bound to bear in mind the whole universal Church from east to west."
 He then added some words of consolation and encouragement to the assembled.
 As the flames rose and enveloped the martyrs, they stretched out their arms, praying to their God until they died.

 His Acta are referred to in a hymn by Prudentius and praised and extensively quoted by Augustine of Hippo.
 The historical list of the bishops of Tarragona, therefore, begins with Fructuosus.

 St. Fructuosus' feast day is January 21.

 San Fruttuoso abbey on the Italian Riviera is dedicated to St. Fructuosus.